niirrr777/Email-sending-app/README.md

 # Email-sending-app
-It is a web based application for sending  email . it is design with html and css . php file is not present in this repository.
+It is a web based application for sending  mail .
+It is design with html and css only.
+Php file is not present in this repository.